dockstore/compose_setup/README.md

 @daily 		(echo '['`date`'] Nightly Back-up' && /home/ubuntu/compose_setup/scripts/postgres_backup.sh) 2>&1 | tee -a /home/ubuntu/compose_setup/scripts/ds_backup.log
 ```

 This relies upon an IAM role for the appropriate S3 bucket.
-You will also need the AWS cli installed via ` sudo apt-get install awscli`
+You will also need the AWS cli installed via ` sudo apt-get install awscli`.
+Note that this may not be readily apparent since a cron has a limited $PATH and it seems easy to accidentally get the awscli installed for specific users.

 ### Loading Up a Database ###